HOUSING QUALITY STANDARDS (HQS)

 The Housing Quality Standards are a general set of guidelines for Housing Authority Inspectors (and other agency inspectors ).

-NOTE: In many communities, you may be inspected some or all of the following:
+In many communities, you may be inspected some or all of the following:

 - Section 8 / Housing Authority Inspector

 - your state building or hotel or boarding home departments – depending on size of structure(s) or type of license

 The purpose of the standards is so that the property owner / management company have a clear understanding of the basic habitability requirements for units you are receiving subsidized funding for.